Fred Rees Garages ŠKODA, Haverfordwest.

 The ŠKODA Brand has, as both Douglas and Ralph had the foresight to recognise back in 2001, grown immensely and very successfully over those past 17 years, and as a result offers a width and depth of models that suit the West Wales motorist – now with a 7 car model line up offering cars, estates and 4WDs from £9,000.

 2015 saw the landmark of 90 years trading for Fred Rees Garages and also the achievement of being awarded ŠKODA Retailer of the Year for the whole of the UK.
 It also was the year where a major refurbishment of the premises was successfully completed, implementing the latest ŠKODA Brand Identity.
-2016 witnessed the winning of SKODA Retailer of the Year Award for a second consecutive year.
+2016 witnessed the winning of SKODA Retailer of the Year Award for a second consecutive year, and in 2017 for a third year in a row.
 It is the present Director and grandson of the late Fred Rees, Ralph Rees’s intention, drive and motivation to ensure that the Company now continues to progress to and surpass its Centenary.

 Get In Touch